π‘οΈ Azure Diagnostic Setting is not enabled for all services that support itπ’βͺ

 Descriptionβ

-Resource Logs capture activity to the data access plane while the Activity log is a subscription-level log for the control plane.
-Resource-level diagnostic logs provide insight into operations that were performed within that resource itself; for example, reading or updating a secret from a Key Vault.
-Currently, 95 Azure resources support Azure Monitoring (See the more information section for a complete list), including Network Security Groups, Load Balancers, Key Vault, AD, Logic Apps, and CosmosDB.
+Resource Logs capture activity in the data access plane while the Activity log is a subscription-level log for the control plane.
+Resource-level diagnostic logs provide insight into operations performed within a resource itself, for example, reading or updating a secret in Key Vault.
+Currently, 95 Azure resources support Azure Monitor (see the References section for a complete list), including Network Security Groups, Load Balancers, Key Vault, AD, Logic Apps, and CosmosDB.
 The content of these logs varies by resource type.

-A number of back-end services were not configured to log and store Resource Logs for certain activities or for a sufficient length.
-It is crucial that monitoring is correctly configured to log all relevant activities and retain those logs for a sufficient length of time.
+In many environments, back-end services are not configured to log and store Resource Logs for certain activities or for a sufficient length of time.
+It is crucial that monitoring is configured to log all relevant activities and retain those logs for an appropriate duration.
 Given that the mean time to detection in an enterprise is 240 days, a minimum retention period of two years is recommended.

 ... see more